 What should a British citizen do when moving to Germany?

 As a UK citizen relocating to an EU member state, it is legally required to apply for a residence permit.
 This regulation must be met if the stay in any of the EU member states is longer than three months.
-For this purpose, a foreigner from the UK must register with the local registration office in the region where he or she lives in a period of maximum 14 days since the arrival day.
+For this purpose, a foreigner from the UK must register with the local registration office in the region where he or she lives for a period of a maximum of 14 days from the arrival day.

 It must be noted that the right to relocation to Germany will be maintained after the Withdrawal Agreement is ended, but the procedures may involve new steps.
 For example, UK citizens will need to have a passport when moving to Germany, as this is a compulsory document when applying for a residence permit.